-Afterward, the badge is ready to be shared on social media.
+Afterwards, the badge is ready to be shared on social media.

 This additional feature is actually the most important one for your badge campaign.
 This feature on the Badge Creator software helps your get insights on your customers, know them better and gather data on your campaign.

-Here’s what you can expect from using it:
+Here’s what you can expect using it:

 1. Social Media Performance Tracking